lee-lindley/plsql_utilities/README.md

 Converting from zoned decimal string to number is a task you would perform with sqlldr or external table.
 The sqlldr driver has a conversion type for zoned decimal ( for S9(7)V99 use ZONED(9,2) ).

+## app_dbms_sql

+Given a SYS_REFCURSOR of unknown select list, set up to bulk collect the column values into arrays, then return each row as an array of strings converted per specification.

+You have no reason to use this package directly because you can just as easily do the conversion to text in SQL.
+The package is used by a facility to create CSV rows (taking care of proper quoting), as well as a facility that creates PDF report files.

+Unless you are trying to create a generic utility that can handle any query sent it's way, you almost certainly would be better off using native dynamic sql, or at worst, using DBMS_SQL directly.

+Mainly I got sick of handling the details of DBMS_SQL array fetches which essentially require you to know what the columns are because you have to declare variables for each column type (and the only reason I needed DBMS_SQL was because I don't know the select list at compile time!!!).
+This thing is exceedingly ugly, but in return you get a simple interface to something that turned out to be complicated to do efficiently.